-- Present fairly the operating result and financial position for each of Council's declared Business Activities for the year, and - Accord with Council's accounting and other records.
+- Present fairly the Operating Result and Financial Position for each of Council's declared Business Activities for the year, and - Accord with Council's accounting and other records.

-We are not aware of any matter that would render the Statements false or misleading in any way.
+We are not aware of any matter that would render these Statements false or misleading in any way.